 “It’s a non-threatening way to tweak your fears,” said a man named Brett.

 A man named Captain Federico was far more open than any of his counterparts.
-Captain Federico claimed his name was chosen from a Star Trek character, and none of the members of the group knew his real name.
+Captain Federico claimed he selected his name from a Star Trek character, and none of the members of the group knew his real name.
 Captain Federico detailed for us the foreplay of the non-popper.

 “I initiate visual contact with the balloon while on all fours.
-I begin barking at the balloon, until I believe dominance has been achieved.
+I begin barking at the balloon, until I believed I achieved dominance.
 At that point, I lower my head in a submissive gesture and crawl to the balloon, in a cautious manner, for embraces and comfort.
 I will then roll onto my back, during the supplication phase of this tryst, to allow the balloon full exploration of my body.”

 I witnessed one set of eyes pop wide following that explanation.
 The rest of the group remained supportive.
 Terrance Gill even returned the touching gesture that Captain Federico had provided Terrance earlier.
 Terrance touched Captain Federico’s shoulder and held it there for a second, as the two of them shared a warm smile.
 Terrance appeared to be thanking the Captain for his courage in coming forth.

 “I work 60-70 hours a week for a company that doesn’t appreciate me for what I do,” said a man named Leo.
 “I have a wife and two kids that don’t even smile at me anymore.
-They don’t greet me at the door, and the boy doesn’t even look away from his Gawdamned Playstation long enough to acknowledge me.
-I’m done screaming at them all.
+They don’t greet me at the door, and the boy doesn’t even look away from his Gawdamned PlayStation long enough to acknowledge me.
+I’m no longer going to scream at them.
 They don’t listen, and, hey, I’m not hurting anyone.
 Why does anyone care what I do in my free time?”

 “The images I enjoy are not sexual and tend to involve fully-clothed people, have both male and female subjects, and show people having fun blowing up or otherwise playing with balloons.
 It doesn’t always have to be a sexual thing,” said a woman named Tina that claimed she couldn’t find any place that would hire her, other than the “stressful, unrewarding field of telemarketing.”